 - Airship a dozen units.
 10 of which are given to YouTube influencers to help with the actual launch.
-In Mike’s case, the rest is divided between the offices in the California and Philippines.
+In our case, the rest is divided between the offices in California and the Philippines.
 Promotional videos and images are then created out of these products.

 - Make headline search ads.
 These require a minimum of 3 ‘like’ products.
 Product listing ads are usually added at a later date.
 Data for which products to target are taken from automated sponsored ads campaign.

 - Make sure products are already available for purchase.
 Once they are, you can then pick a launch date.
-Terran does this on a Monday so if there’s anything that’s needed to be corrected or fixed, that can be done within the next 4 or 5 days.
+We do this on a Monday so if there’s anything that’s needed to be corrected or fixed, that can be done within the next 4 or 5 days.

 Phase 2: Preparing for the product launch

 - The goal is to produce equal results over a 10 to 14-day period.
 Look at the existing assets for the brand and map that out within this time period.

 - Break up the email list in preparation for running the email sequence for the launch

 - On the launch date, launch a Facebook ad to fans that can also be shared on other social media assets (i.e. YouTube).
 This Facebook ad goes to a landing page for this new product.
 This helps build social proof.